PURSUE YOUR PASSION

 Exploratory Mini-Grants Application Preview Exploratory Mini-Grants Application Evaluation Rubric

-There are three application cycles every year.
+There are two application cycles every year.

 Students who have already received funding through the an exploratory mini-grant will have the option to complete a simplified reapplication process for continuing projects that require additional funds.